Recommended login sequence

-- If the user connects from the Extranet, start with a CAPTCHA.
+- If the user connects from outside the private/secure corporate network, start with a CAPTCHA.

 - Next, prompt for the user's login ID.

-- Fingerprint the user's browser -- if the indicated user has signed on from the same browser before, this can act as an unobtrusive authentication factor.
+- Fingerprint the user's browser -- if the indicated user has signed on successfully from the same browser before, this fact can act as an unobtrusive authentication factor.

-- If the user connects from a browser not seen before, prompt for
+- If the user connects from a browser or location not seen before,

-- If the user has been activated to use a third party 2FA technology, such as a one time password token (e.g., RSA SecurID) or a third party app (e.g., Duo Security or Google Authenticator), use that.
+- If the user has been activated to use a third party 2FA technology, such as a one time password token (e.g., RSA SecurID or YubiKey) or a third party app (e.g., Duo Security, Google Authenticator, Okta Verify, etc.), use that.

 - If the user had previously enrolled their mobile phone number,